YacineQbr/Cyclistic_Bike-Share/README.md

 ### Phase 2: Prepare

 **1. Data Sources**
-In this project, we will be using a public historical trip data provided by the company itself under this [licence](https://divvybikes.com/data-license-agreement).
+In this project, we will be using a public historical trip data provided by the company itself has been made available by Motivate International Inc. under this [licence](https://divvybikes.com/data-license-agreement).
 The data has been made available by Motivate International Inc. The statistics are orgnized as long data in CSV files  which gives information from 2013 to 2023, and it was retreived from [Data](https://divvy-tripdata.s3.amazonaws.com/index.html) and it has been safely stored in a local drive.
 The data is a good fit for this analysis as it accomplish the required conditions for the credibility and fullfill the ROCCC approach: **Reliable**, **Original**, **Comprehensive**, **Current** and **Cited**.

 **2. Sort and filter the data**

-For this examination i am going to focus on the period between 2021 and 2023 as it is the more recent and relevant period of the business task.
+For this examination I am going to focus on the period between November 2022 and October 2023 as it is the more recent and relevant period of the business task.

 ### Phase 3: Process